Glossary

 Stitch

-A Stitch is a TikTok creation tool that allows a user to clip and integrate up to 5 seconds of another user's publicly available video into the beginning of their own new video.
-The stitched clip plays first, followed by the creator's original response or addition.
+A Stitch is a TikTok creation tool that lets a user clip up to five seconds of another user's publicly available video and place it at the start of their own new video.
+The borrowed clip plays first as the setup, then the creator's own footage, the response or addition, plays after it.
+The original creator is credited automatically in the new video's caption.

 Storyboard